Types Of Traffic Tickets: Speeding, Traffic Violations (2025)

 - Illegal modifications (like loud exhaust systems or underglow lighting)

-- Having an expired registration
+- Having an expired or no registration at all

 - Parking violations

-- Condition issues (like broken tail lights)
+- Condition issues (like broken taillights)

-- Failing to properly display your license plate
+- Failing to properly display your license plate or address a plate light issue

 - Too-dark window tint